S-Hari-B/TBG/docs/architecture.md

-Title: Architecture and Module Responsibilities

-High-level structure
-The codebase is split into layers with strict responsibilities:

-presentation (CLI only)

-Renders text to the user

-Reads and validates user input

-Calls services to perform actions

-Never computes combat outcomes or edits domain objects directly

-services (orchestration)

-Runs “use cases” like start game, start battle, apply action, advance story

-Loads definitions via repositories

-Constructs domain objects and calls domain logic

-Owns GameState (overall run state)

-Returns structured results and events for presentation to render

-domain (game rules)

-Pure game rules and state transitions

-Entities (actors, party members, enemies)

-Combat rules, actions, effects

-No printing, no file I/O, no input(), no global randomness

-data (definitions and loading)

-JSON loaders and repositories

-Validates and returns definitions

-No combat rules, no printing

-core (shared utilities)

-RNG wrapper and seed handling

-Result types and errors

-Small helpers only

-ai (optional seam)

-Interface for party talk generation

-Stub implementation in v1

-Later: local LLM + RAG implementation behind the same interface

-Determinism and RNG policy

-The game uses exactly one RNG instance, created from the game seed at New Game.

-Domain logic never calls Python’s random module directly.

-Any random event must use the injected RNG, and should emit an event describing the roll where relevant (ex: initiative tie-break roll).

-Event-driven output
-Domain logic returns Events, not printed strings.
+# Architecture and Responsibilities (V1)

+TBG is structured with strict layering to keep core rules deterministic, testable, and independent from the CLI.

+Layers:

+## presentation (CLI)

+* Renders text to the user
+* Reads and validates user input
+* Calls services to perform actions
+* Never computes combat outcomes or modifies domain objects directly

+## services (orchestration)

+* Runs use cases (start game, advance story, start battle, apply action)
+* Loads definitions via repositories
+* Constructs domain entities using factories
+* Owns GameState (overall runtime state)
+* Returns structured results and events for presentation to render

+## domain (game rules)

+* Pure game rules and state transitions
+* Entities: actors, party members, enemies, inventory state
+* Combat rules, actions, effects, initiative
+* No printing, no file I/O, no input(), no global randomness

+## data (definitions and loading)

+* JSON loaders and repositories
+* Validates and returns definitions
+* No combat rules, no printing

+## core (shared utilities)

+* RNG wrapper and seed handling
+* Result types and errors
+* Small helpers only

+## ai (optional seam)

+* Interface for Party Talk response generation
+* Stub implementation in v1
+* Later: local LLM + RAG behind same interface
+* AI must not change facts or gameplay outcomes

+---

+## Determinism and RNG Policy

+* The game uses exactly one RNG instance, created from the game seed at New Game.
+* Domain logic never calls Python’s random module directly.
+* Any random event must use the injected RNG.
+* Important random choices should emit events describing the roll (example: initiative tie-break d20).

+---

+## Event-Driven Output

+Domain logic emits Events, not printed strings.
 Presentation renders those events into text.

-Example: a weapon attack produces events such as:
+Example combat events:

-TurnStarted(actor_id)
+* TurnStarted(actor_id)

-AttackDeclared(attacker_id, target_id, move_id)
+* AttackDeclared(attacker_id, target_id, ability_id)

-DamageDealt(attacker_id, target_id, amount)
+* DamageDealt(attacker_id, target_id, amount)

-ActorDefeated(actor_id)
+* ActorDefeated(actor_id)

+---

-Party and equipment architecture
+## Party and Equipment

-Party
+### Party

-Party is a collection with max size 4.
+* Max party size is 4.

-Party members can be added or removed via story effects (data-driven).
+* Party members are added or removed via story effects (data-driven).
+* Party members are strategic assets due to the Knowledge system (Party Talk).

-Base stats vs derived stats
+### Base stats vs derived stats

 Actors store base stats and equipment references.
 Combat uses derived stats computed from equipment.

-Base stats stored on Actor:
+Base stats:

-max_hp, hp
+* max_hp, hp

-max_energy, energy
+* max_energy, energy

-speed
+* speed

-level, exp
+* level, exp

-gold (primarily on Player, but can be a field on Player specifically)
+* gold (typically on Player)

+Derived stats:

+* attack: derived from equipped weapons
-Derived stats computed from equipped gear:
+* defense: derived from equipped armour

-attack (from equipped weapon)

-defense (from equipped armour)
+* max_energy modifier: can be modified by equipped weapon bonuses

-Equipment slots (v1)
+### Equipment Slots (v1)

-weapon slot (one weapon)

-body armour slot (one armour piece)

-Later slots (future): head, hands, legs, accessory.
+* Weapon slots: 2 total
+* Each weapon has a slot_cost (1 or 2)
+* Two-handed weapons consume 2 slots
+* Shields are weapons and consume 1 slot
+* Body armour slot: 1 piece

+---

-Story system
+## Story System

 Story is represented as a graph of story nodes in JSON.

 Story nodes can:

-display text
+* display text

-offer choices
+* offer choices

-apply effects (set flag, give item, start battle, add/remove party member)
+* apply effects (flags, rewards, party changes, battles)

-route to the next node
+* route to the next node

+Story effects are processed by services, not presentation.

+---

+## Knowledge and Party Talk

+Knowledge is a deterministic mechanic:

+* Enemy stats can be hidden by default (displayed as ???)
+* Party members have predefined knowledge entries (data-driven)
+* Party Talk queries a party member’s knowledge and returns structured results

+Optional LLM integration:

+* Receives structured facts only
+* Rephrases in character
+* Must not invent new information or alter what is revealed